EthelEz/ETL-on-FHIR/README.md

      ```
 10. If the setup and every other thing is installed correctly, then run `python execute.py` to perform the ETL.

       **Please Note** This process takes about 15 to 20 minutes to run.
-This is due to the size of the dataset in the API.
+This is due to the size of the dataset we're extracting from the API and loading to Postgres.